steqeq/0000/docs/contribute/feedback.md

 # Providing feedback

-Feedback is welcome.
-You can provide feedback either through GitHub Discussions or GitHub Issues
+Your feedback is welcome.
+You can provide feedback either through GitHub Discussions or GitHub Issues.

 Use [GitHub Discussions](https://github.com/ROCm/ROCm/discussions) to ask questions, view announcements, and communicate with other members of the community.

-Use [GitHub Issues](https://github.com/ROCm/ROCm/issues) to submit issues about existing or absent documentation.
+Use [GitHub Issues](https://github.com/ROCm/ROCm/issues) to submit issues you find with ROCm or with the ROCm documentation.

-For information on contributing to our repository and creating a pull request (PR), see [Contributing](./contributing.md).
+For information about contributing to the ROCm repository and creating a pull request (PR), see [Contributing](./contributing.md).